diodechain/website/about.md

 team:
   animated: false
   title: Our Team
-  heading: The Diode team has collaborated for over 10 years on high availability software that helps organizations transform their industries.
+  heading: The Diode team has collaborated for over 10 years on high availability software that helps organizations transform their industries
   members:
   - name: Hans
     title: CEO and Co-Founder